Fans and polytopes in tilting theory I: Foundations: Preprojective algebras and Coxeter fans

 \item[(P2)] For each $(i,j) \in \overline{\Omega}$ and each $1 \leq g \leq g_{ij}$, we have the \emph{commutativity relation}

 \item[(P3)] For each $i\in Q_0$, we have the \emph{mesh relation}

 \end{itemize}

-\begin{remark} Our definition of the preprojective algebra is slightly different from the original one given by \cite{GLS} (which we denote by $\Pi^{GLS}$), but two definitions essentially give same objects.
+\begin{remark} Our definition of the preprojective algebra is slightly different from the original one given by \cite{GLS} (which we denote by $\Pi^{GLS}$), but two definitions are essentially the same objects.
 More precisely, we have $\Pi(C,D) =\Pi^{GLS}({}^tC,D)$, where ${}^tC$ is the transposed Cartan matrix. \end{remark}

 We remark that $\Pi$ does not depend on the orientation $\Omega$ of $C$, so that we can write $\Pi=\Pi(C,D)$. \end{definition}

 For the one dimensional simple $\Pi$-modules $S_1,\ldots,S_n$, we define the $\iota:K_0(\mod \Pi)_\R\simeq V$ by $\iota([S_i])=\alpha_i$ and, for $X=X_1\oplus\cdots\oplus X_n\in\smc\Pi$, let